- Official publishing

 - Review and manage report and accounts drafts leading up to final approval to publish

-- Ensure that the document has been proof read for typographical and/or other errors before sending the document to the printers
+- Ensure that the document has been proof read for typographical errors and to ensure that the correct copyright statement, ISBNs and barcode have been included before sending the document to the printers

 - Obtain final approval from relevant organisations (such as external auditors and parent department) to publish

 - Confirm how many print copies are required